Zing Forum

 Reading

-This project demonstrates how to efficiently run the Qwen3.5-35B-A3B MoE large model on a single RTX 5090 graphics card using NVFP4 quantization technology, supporting a 256K context window and a generation speed of 200 tokens per second.
+This article introduces how to efficiently run the Qwen3.5-35B MoE model on a single RTX 5090 graphics card using NVIDIA's latest NVFP4 quantization technology.
+Through the vLLM inference engine and 4-bit floating-point quantization, high-performance deployment of large models on consumer-grade hardware is achieved.

 1